edgedb/edgedb/docs/edgeql/select.rst

 .. versionadded:: 3.0

-Splats allow you to select all properties of a type using the asterisk (``*``) or all properties of the type and a single level of nested types with a double asterisk (``**``).
+Splats allow you to select all properties of a type using the asterisk (``*``) or all properties of the type and a single level of linked types with a double asterisk (``**``).

 If you have this schema: